Walker Wood: Early life

 Walker Wood was born on April 23, 1874, in Vicksburg, Mississippi.
 He was the son of William Menefee Wood and Josephine (Kendrick) Wood.
 He was educated in the public schools in the Vicksburg area.

 Newspapers

 At the age of eighteen, he began a career in journalism.
 He was in charge of the Oxford Eagle from 1892 until he purchased the Senatobia Democrat and started being the editor of that newspaper in 1899.
 He edited the Winona Times until 1940.

 Political career

 A Democrat, Wood was elected to the Mississippi House of Representatives representing Tate County in 1907 for the 1908-1912 term.
 On April 7, 1926, he was appointed to the position of Secretary of State of Mississippi by Governor Whitfield after the death of Joseph Withers Power.
+In 1935, he defeated former State Auditor Joe S. Price for re-election.
 In 1945, he was the president of the National Association of Secretaries of State.
 He stopped being the Secretary of State of Mississippi in 1948.
 He was the president of the Mississippi State Microfilm Department from 1950 until his retirement in December 1956.